National Bank Financial Raises Toronto-Dominion Bank (TSE:TD) Price Target to C$71.00

-TD has been the subject of several other reports.
-Canaccord Genuity increased their price target on Toronto-Dominion Bank from C$60.00 to C$60.50 in a report on Wednesday, August 19th.
-Eight Capital decreased their price objective on shares of Toronto-Dominion Bank from C$68.00 to C$66.00 in a research report on Thursday, August 20th.
-Scotiabank decreased their price objective on shares of Toronto-Dominion Bank from C$68.00 to C$65.00 in a research report on Friday, May 22nd.
-Finally, Royal Bank of Canada upped their price objective on shares of Toronto-Dominion Bank from C$61.00 to C$69.00 and gave the company a sector perform rating in a research report on Friday.
-Three equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Toronto-Dominion Bank presently has an average rating of Hold and an average price target of C$73.40.
+A number of other brokerages have also weighed in on TD.
+Scotiabank cut their target price on shares of Toronto-Dominion Bank from C$68.00 to C$65.00 in a research note on Friday, May 22nd.
+Royal Bank of Canada lifted their price objective on Toronto-Dominion Bank from C$61.00 to C$69.00 and gave the company a “sector perform” rating in a research report on Friday, August 28th.
+Canaccord Genuity increased their target price on Toronto-Dominion Bank from C$60.50 to C$64.00 in a research report on Friday, August 28th.
+Finally, Eight Capital dropped their price target on Toronto-Dominion Bank from C$68.00 to C$66.00 in a research report on Thursday, August 20th.
+Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and an average price target of C$73.40.

 The Toronto-Dominion Bank, together with its subsidiaries, provides various personal and commercial banking products and services in Canada and the United States.
 The company operates through three segments: Canadian Retail, U.S. Retail, and Wholesale Banking.
 It offers personal deposits, such as checking, savings, and investment products; financing, investment, cash management, international trade, and day-to-day banking services to businesses; financing options to customers at point of sale for automotive and recreational vehicle purchases through auto dealer network; credit cards; investing, advice-based, and asset management services to retail and institutional clients; and property and casualty insurance, as well as life and health insurance products.